 Hot and Cold Drinks: We have hot and cold drinks making facilities accessible around the centre.

-Kitchen: Fully catered services for all dietary needs available, as well as packed lunch making services.
+Kitchen: Fully catered services for most dietary needs are available, as well as packed lunch-making services.

-Library: We have a large well-stocked scientfic library.
+Library: We have a large well-stocked scientific library.

 Lounge: We have an adult lounge area with comfy sofas.